-How ’bout we keep a running journal of your experiences with Viibryd?
+How ’bout we keep a running journal of your experiences with Viibryd.
 You comment on the articles (including this one) and I’ll do the updating in this piece.
 I’ll also chime in with info I find important.

 Thanks to your hard work, sacrifice, and sharing (and a smidge of my research) we’re learning things about Viibryd on a daily basis.
 Let’s get after it (in no particular order)…

-- First, a heads-up effective July 2.
-I’m reading more and more comments detailing lower GI issues (cramps, diarrhea, bloating, etc.), feeling spacey, sluggishness, fatigue, and headache.
+- A heads-up effective July 2: I’m reading more and more comments detailing lower GI issues (cramps, diarrhea, bloating, etc.), feeling spacey, sluggishness, fatigue, and headache.
 Remember, Viibryd directly influences serotonin and is a 5-HT1A receptor partial agonist.
 Some 80% of our serotonin supply is located in the gut, where it’s used to regulate intestinal movements.
 5-HT1A receptor agonists decrease blood pressure and heart rate.
 I don’t believe these symptoms will be permanent for most, but given the action of the med it’s gonna’ take some getting used to.

 - From Viibryd’s Precscribing Info – “Viibryd should be taken with food.
 Administration without food can result in inadequate drug concentrations and may diminish effectiveness…The absolute bioavailability of vilazodone is 72% with food.
 Administration of Viibryd with food (high fat or light meal) increases oral bioavailability…”

 - A reader’s psychiatrist recommends taking Viibryd in the a.m.